alina-bylkova/go-rest-api/README.md

 ```

-# Build docker container with the app
+## Build docker container with the app

-## In case if you need to build the go app for linux, uncomment first option
-## in Docker file and run this command:
+### In case if you need to build the go app for linux, uncomment first option in Docker file and run this command in the terminal:
 `env GOOS=linux GOARCH=amd64 go build`

-## Build docker image
+### Build docker image
 `docker build -t rest-api:1.0 .`

 where `rest-api` is image name and `1.0` is a tag

-## Start containers in detached mode
+### Start containers in detached mode
 `docker-compose up -d`

-### Helpful commands
+## Helpful commands

-## Run a command inside a container
+### Run a command inside a container
 if you want to connect to redis cli run:

 `docker exec -it {container_name} {command}`